 Take a step back in time as you walk through Old Salem one of America's most well-documented historic attraction and learn about the rich history of African Americans in Salem.
 Visit St. Philips Moravian Church, the state’s oldest standing African American church, an interpretive site for the African American experience in the south.

-View arts and exhibits and experience our community's vibrant African American culture.
-With its 6,500 square feet of gallery space, Diggs offers hosts educational programs in a number of disciplines each year.
+View arts, exhibits and experience Winston-Salem’s vibrant African American culture at Diggs Gallery.
+With its 6,500 square feet of gallery space, Diggs offers several visual art exhibitions each year and hosts educational programs in a number of disciplines.

-Take a guided tour of the sculpture garden and see the breathtaking Biggers Murals, Origins and Ascension, located in the O'Kelly Library on campus.
+Take a guided tour of the sculpture garden and see the breathtaking Biggers Murals, Origins and Ascension, located in the O'Kelly Library on the campus of Winston-Salem State University.
 These powerful works tower over you, standing more than 30 feet tall and 15 feet wide.

-Tour this newly restored one-room schoolhouse, built for African American students in the early 1900s.
+Tour the -restored one-room schoolhouse, Historic Oak Grove School, built for African American students in the early 1900s.
 It now serves as a museum exhibiting furniture, fixtures and school-related items found in one-room schools.
 Enjoy a special tour guided by former students who attended one-room schools.